tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 In particular if images have some transparency, transparent pixels remains transparent, while solid pixels are transformed into lines according to their color; if images have no transparency, white and lighter pixels will be assumed as transparent, while dark pixels are transformed into black lines.

-.. note:: When converting to the TLV format, sequence numbering modes different from the OpenToonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) are supported, so that only the first file of a sequence is required to be selected to include the whole sequence in the conversion.
+.. note:: When converting to the TLV format, sequence numbering modes different from the Tahoma standard one (i.e. a progressive four-digits number written between the file name and the file extension) are supported, so that only the first file of a sequence is required to be selected to include the whole sequence in the conversion.

 .. tip:: **To Duplicate files:**